Alternating current: Transmission, distribution, and domestic power supply

 For three-phase at utilization voltages a four-wire system is often used.
 When stepping down three-phase, a transformer with a Delta (3-wire) primary and a Star (4-wire, center-earthed) secondary is often used so there is no need for a neutral on the supply side.
 For smaller customers (just how small varies by country and age of the installation) only a single phase and neutral, or two phases and neutral, are taken to the property.
-For larger installations all three phases and neutral are taken to the main distribution panel.
+For larger installations, all three phases and neutral are taken to the main distribution panel.
 From the three-phase main panel, both single and three-phase circuits may lead off.
 Three-wire single-phase systems, with a single center-tapped transformer giving two live conductors, is a common distribution scheme for residential and small commercial buildings in North America.
-This arrangement is sometimes incorrectly referred to as "two phase".
+This arrangement is sometimes incorrectly referred to as two phase.
 A similar method is used for a different reason on construction sites in the UK.
 Small power tools and lighting are supposed to be supplied by a local center-tapped transformer with a voltage of 55 V between each power conductor and earth.
 This significantly reduces the risk of electric shock in the event that one of the live conductors becomes exposed through an equipment fault whilst still allowing a reasonable voltage of 110 V between the two conductors for running the tools.

-A third wire, called the bond (or earth) wire, is often connected between non-current-carrying metal enclosures and earth ground.
+An additional wire, called the bond (or earth) wire, is often connected between non-current-carrying metal enclosures and earth ground.
 This conductor provides protection from electric shock due to accidental contact of circuit conductors with the metal chassis of portable appliances and tools.
 Bonding all non-current-carrying metal parts into one complete system ensures there is always a low electrical impedance path to ground sufficient to carry any fault current for as long as it takes for the system to clear the fault.
 This low impedance path allows the maximum amount of fault current, causing the overcurrent protection device (breakers, fuses) to trip or burn out as quickly as possible, bringing the electrical system to a safe state.
 All bond wires are bonded to ground at the main service panel, as is the neutral/identified conductor if present.

 AC power supply frequencies

+The frequency of the electrical system varies by country and sometimes within a country; most electric power is generated at either 50 or 60 Hz.
+Some countries have a mixture of 50 Hz and 60 Hz supplies, notably electricity power transmission in Japan.